zer0overflow/zer0overflow.github.io/index.md

 was introduced to [Kali](https://www.kali.org) which i fell in love.
 I went on hacking stuff using the tools in Kali till a point where I thought that "I didn't make this tools, it's not me the one who's doing tht hacks.
 It's these softwares" and then i started to learn how to code for breaking stuff and saw the dark side of programming and now I'm doing my 12th grade here stuck.

 # Contact me here!
- - ## Instagram
- - Contact me (here)[https://www.instagram.com/zero.overflow] if you want me to give a reply!
+ - if you want me to give a reply!
+(Instagram)[https://www.instagram.com/zero.overflow]

 # Here's a project I am working on now!
 - Want a cheap RubberDucky to look like a pendrive and to type like a keyboard?
     - (DigiPwn)[pages.github.io/zer0overflow]